matthijskooijman/arduino-dsmr/README.md

 is always connected to MBUS_ID 1 .. which is not the case.
 If a GAS meter is replaced it can/will be connected to the first free MBUS_ID and that could be anything..
-That has some implications for parsing, for instance, the "unit's".
-The "unit" should be parsed and used but should not raise an error as we don't know what meter is connected and what unit's it will use.
+That has some implications for parsing, for instance, the unit's.
+The unit should be parsed and used but should not raise an error as we don't know what meter is connected and what unit's it will use.
 So I removed the units check but it would be better to have some kind of "wild card" unit.

 There are two type of GAS meters: "Temperature Compensated" and "Not Temperature Compensated" meters.
-And than there are Slimme Meters that spread the gas-meter value over two lines.
-My assumption is that de device_type of a GAS meter is always "3" as seems to be confirmed by
+My assumption is that de device_type of a GAS meter is always "3".
+If that is not the case: all bets are off.
-<a href="https://github.com/mrWheel/dsmr2Lib/blob/master/specs/OMS-Spec_Vol2_Primary_v402.pdf">tabel 2, page 13</a>;

-With some external coding you can use this library for pré DSMR 4 versions, DSMR 40+ versions and Belgium Slimme Meters.

-There is a method "doChecksum(true|false)" that you can call to enable or disable checksum checks (mostly used for pré DSMR 4 versions).

 Do not try to use this library for something usefull with an Arduino UNO (atmega328) as it will not work but .. it will not raise an error so your